alexoughton/rtd-openstack-xenserver/docs/01-overview.rst

 only deals with the use of the "KVM" hypervisor, and does not cover the use of "XenServer" hypervisor.

-There are many circumstances in which it may be desirable to build an OpenStack Liberty XenServer environment, however in my efforts to do so, I have found the available online documentation regarding using XenServer with OpenStack to be inadequate, outdated or just plain incorrect.
+There are many circumstances in which it may be desirable to build an OpenStack Liberty XenServer environment.
+However, in my efforts to do so, I have found the available online documentation regarding using XenServer with OpenStack to be inadequate, outdated or just plain incorrect.
 Specifically, during this project I experienced issues with: